First Holiday at Home

 Roasted turkey freezes well.
 Just remove the meat from the bones before packing in plastic bags or airtight containers.
 Leftover meat, gravy, potatoes, stuffing, and cranberry sauce make an excellent casserole the next day.
 Just layer some chopped turkey with gravy in a greased casserole dish, followed by a layer of stuffing, and topped with a layer of mashed potatoes.
 Bake it at 350°F for about 30 minutes and serve with cranberry sauce.
 Yum!
 Here are a few more ideas for what to do with your leftovers.

 We also highly encourage everyone to toss the turkey carcass and bones into a large stock pot or slow cooker and make turkey bone broth for a flavorful soup!
-Follow this broth recipe or simply cook the bones in water overnight, or 24 hours.
+Follow this broth recipe or simply cook the bones in water for 4 – 6 hours.
 Strain and use right away or freeze to make delicious soups later.